State Discretization for Continuous-State MDPs in Infectious Disease Control: Numerical Examples

-\emph{\textbf{Run Time Outcomes.}} To understand how much time is needed to construct an MDP using the GreedyCut discretization method and Algorithm~\ref{sample}, we compare the run time of Algorithm~\ref{euclid} and Algorithm~\ref{sample} with different numbers of discretizations using Matlab 2022b on a laptop with 16 GB memory and Apple M1 pro chip.
+\emph{\textbf{Run Time Outcomes.}} To understand how much time is needed to construct an MDP using the GreedyCut discretization method and Algorithm 2, we compare the run time of Algorithm~\ref{euclid} and Algorithm 2 with different numbers of discretization regions using Matlab 2022b on a laptop with 16 GB memory and Apple M1 pro chip.

-There is an exponential relationship between the number of discretizations and the algorithm runtime (see Figure~\ref{fig:runtime}), consistent with the time complexity analysis in Section~\ref{comp_algo1}.
-The curvature of the exponential function will depend on the complexity of the disease model $f(\mathbf{X}_t,\pi_t)$; with more compartments or population stratifications, the total runtime may be larger for a similar number of discretizations.
+There is an exponential relationship between the number of discretization regions and the algorithm runtime (see Figure~\ref{fig:runtime}), consistent with the time complexity analysis in Section~\ref{comp_algo1}.
+The curvature of the exponential function will depend on the complexity of the disease model $f(\mathbf{X}_t,\pi_t)$; with more compartments or population stratifications, the total runtime may be larger for a similar number of discretization regions.

-The runtime of generating transition matrices is much more costly compared with generating the discretizations when number of discretizations ($|G|$) is small for both GreedyCut and uniform discretization.
-Table~\ref{tab:transitions_runtime} shows the runtime of generating transitions using Algorithm~\ref{sample} for the GreedyCut discretization method (the uniform discretization method should have the same runtimes as there are the same number of iterations needed).
-The runtime exceeds one hour with 300 discretizations given $c=$1000.
-Therefore, when $|G|$ is small, the total runtime of constructing an approximate MDP is roughly the time for generating transitions using Algorithm~\ref{sample}.
-In this case, the time that it takes to construct the MDP using the GreedyCut discretization method is close to that of using the uniform discretization method -- because the runtime of the Algorithm~\ref{euclid} (which is only needed for GreedyCut and not the uniform discretization) is negligible compared to the runtime of Algorithm~\ref{sample}.
+The runtime of generating transition matrices is much more costly compared with generating the discretization regions when number of discretization regions ($B$) is small for both GreedyCut and other discretization methods.
+Table~\ref{tab:transitions_runtime} shows the runtime of generating transitions using Algorithm 2 for the GreedyCut discretization method (other discretization methods should have the same runtimes as there are same number of iterations needed).
+The runtime exceeds one hour with 300 discretization regions given $c=$1000.
+Therefore, when $B$ is small, the total runtime of constructing an approximate MDP is roughly the time for generating transitions using Algorithm 2.
+In this case, the time required to construct the MDP using the GreedyCut discretization method is similar to that of using the uniform discretization method.
+This is because the runtime of Algorithm \ref{euclid}, which is only needed for GreedyCut and not for the uniform discretization, is negligible compared to the runtime of Algorithm \ref{sample}.
+The total runtime of each algorithm, including discretization, generation of the transition probability matrix, and solving the MDP can be found in the Appendix.